breakbuddy/breakbuddy/readme.md

 ### 4. Submit your PR

-- After your changes are committed to your GitHub fork, submit a pull request (PR) to the `main` branch of the `HursitTarcan/BreakBuddy` repo
+- After your changes are committed to your GitHub fork, submit a pull request (PR) to the `main` branch of the `breakbuddy/breakbuddy` repo
 - In your PR description, reference the issue it resolves (see [linking a pull request to an issue using a keyword](https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword))
-  - ex. `Updates out of date content [Fixes #1234]`
+  - ex. `updates out of date content [fixes #1234]`
 - _Confirm your preview deploy looks & functions as expected_

 ### 5. Wait for a review